Release – frequently asked questions

 A Commanding Officer, Base Commander, a Commander of a command, the Chief of the Defence Staff or someone acting on behalf of the Chief of the Defence Staff may issue a Notice of Intent to Recommend Release to a member.
 The notice is a form entitled “Regular Force – Notice of Intent to Recommend Release”.
 It includes a section for the recommending officer to identify the reasons for the notice.

-For information on the Notice of Intent to Recommend Release process, review the Canadian Forces Administrative Orders 15-2 – Release – Regular Force and The Military Human Resources Records Procedures (MHRRP) – Chapter 15 – Release CF Members that are accessible only on the Defence Team Intranet.
-You can also discuss your situation with your Base or Wing Human Resources Administrator (HRA).
+For procedural information on the Notice of Intent to Recommend Release, review the Canadian Forces Administrative Orders 15-2 – Release – Regular Force that is accessible only on the Defence Team Intranet.
+You should also consult the Queen's Regulations & Orders Chapter 15 – Release and discuss your situation with your Base or Wing Human Resources Administrator.

 If you receive a Notice of Intent to Recommend Release, you have 14 days to provide your representation.
 This may include any objections, clarifications, or required explanations.
 The officer who prepared the notice or that officer’s superior may consider your objections, and then decide to either withdraw the Notice of Intent to Recommend Release or proceed with a Recommendation for Compulsory Release.